Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Conformal path to higher dimensions and non-metric supergravity theories

 On the other hand Poincare superalgebras, which are not simple, exist in any dimension.
 However maximal dimension for Poincare supergravity is $d=11$ \cite{Nahm:1977tg}.
 The Poincare superalgebra in $d=11$ with 32 supercharges can be embedded in the simple Lie superalgebra $OSp(1|32,\mathbb{R})$ with the even subalgebra $Sp(32,\mathbb{R})$ \cite{vanHolten:1982mx,Townsend:1997wg,Gunaydin:1998bt,Bergshoeff:2000qu}.
 Its contraction to 11 dimensional Poincare superalgebra involves tensorial central charges \eq \{ Q_{A}, Q_{B} \} = (C\Gamma^M)_{AB} P_M + \frac{1}{2} (C\Gamma^{MN})_{AB} Z_{MN} + \frac{1}{5!} (C\Gamma^{M_1..M_5})_{AB} Y_{M_1 ..M_5} \en where $\Gamma^M (M,N=0,1,..,10)$ are the Dirac gamma matrices and $C$ is the charge conjugation matrix.
 The embedding is such that the fundamental representation of $Sp(32,\mathbb{R})$ is identified with the Majorana spinor of the Lorentz group $SO(10,1)$.
 The $Z_{MN}$ and $Y_{M_1,...,M_5}$ are the tensorial central charges with $P_M$ representing translations.

 Werner Nahm's classification of spacetime superalgebras assumed that the spacetime has Minkowskian signature and gravity is described by a spacetime metric or a corresponding spin connection.
 In the $(4,0)$ supermultiplet of $OSp(8^*|8)$ the gauge field of the graviton field strength is not a spacetime metric but rather a mixed tensor both in the first order as well as the second order formalism as reviewed above.
 As was shown by Hull the gauge symmetries of the mixed tensor reduce to diffeomorphisms in five dimensions and the interacting theory should yield the standard maximal supergravity in five dimensions.
 This raises the question whether there could be higher dimensional non-metric supergravity theories which reduce to the interacting $(4,0)$ theory in $d=6$ or standard maximal supergravity in five and lower dimensions.
 At the level of Lie superalgebras the answer appears to be yes.
 Namely there exist superalgebras of the form $OSp(2n^*|2m)$ which extend the Lie superalgebra $OSp(8^*|8)$ to higher dimensions.
 For 64 supercharges the possibilities are $OSp(16^*|4)$ and $OSp(32^*|2)$.

-In this context we should note that $SO^*(4n)$ is the conformal group of a spacetime coordinatized by the Euclidean Jordan algebra $J_n^{\mathbb{H}}$ of $ n \times n $ Hermitian matrices over the division algebra of quaternions \cite{Gunaydin:1992zh}.
-The conformal groups of space-times defined by Euclidean Jordan algebras all admit positive energy unitary representations \cite{Gunaydin:1992zh} and were shown to be causal space-times in \cite{Mack:2004pv}.
-The quaternionic Jordan algebra $J_2^{\mathbb{H}}$ describes the standard $6d$ Minkowskian space-time with the Lorentz group $SU^*(4)$.
-The Lorentz group of the spacetime defined by $J_n^{\mathbb{H}}$ is $SU^*(2n)$.
-Using the oscillator method \cite{Gunaydin:1984wc,Gunaydin:1990ag} one can construct the positive energy unitary supermultiplets of $OSp(16^*|4)$ and $OSp(32^*|2)$ , in particular the analogs of the $(4,0)$ and $(2,0)$ supermultiplets readily.
-The twistorial oscillators transform in the fundamental representation of $SU^*(2n)$ and its conjugate.
-Whether one can construct interacting generalized superconformal theories based these supermultiplets and how they may be related to M/Superstring theory is an interesting open problem and will be the subject of a separate study.
+In this context we should point out that M-theory was studied in space-times with exotic signatures by Hull \cite{Hull:1998ym}.
+Later M-theory and superstring theory in exotic signature space-times were studied within the framework of negative branes in \cite{Dijkgraaf:2016lym}.
+Typically the Lorentz groups of these exotic spacetimes are of the form $SO(p,11-p)$ or $SO(p-10-p)$ for formulations of M-theory and IIB superstring theory, respectively and the corresponding gravitational theories are of metric type.
+To our knowledge formulation of M/superstring theory on exotic spacetimes with conformal groups of type $SO^*(2n)$ that admit interpretation as non-metric gravity theories has not yet been investigated.